oleja1shpep/image_processor/README.md

-## Simple console app to apply filters on your .bmp images
+# Simple console app to apply filters on your .bmp images

+## Filters:

+Crop - cuts your image (from top left angle)

+Negative - inverses colors

+Grayscale - makes your image monochrome

+Sharp - sharpens your image

+Edge - finds an edge of objects

+Blur - applies blur on image

+Vignette - vignette

 ## How to start using: